Spectral chaos bounds from scaling theory of maximally efficient quantum-dynamical scrambling: Background and objective

-The spirit of our approach is to consider the SFF for a general process $U(t)\to U(t+dt)=u(t;dt)U(t)$, in which the unitary matrix $U(t)$ generating the dynamics is updated incrementally by unitary matrices $u(t;dt)\simeq\openone$ over a small time step $dt$.
-For processes in which $u(t;dt)$ is invariant under unitary basis changes, there are two fundamental anti-Hermitian invariants, $U^\dagger \frac{dU}{dt}$ and $U - U^\dagger$.
-For maximally chaotic scrambling, we therefore propose the scaling assumption
+We will phrase our results in the context of stochastic processes in which the unitary matrix $U(t)$ generating the dynamics is updated incrementally by unitary matrices $u(t;dt)\simeq\openone$ over a small time step $dt$.
+These processes describe a large class of dynamics, among which we want to identify and characterize those that facilitate maximally efficient chaotic dynamics.

+We prepare this discussion by adapting the spectral form factor to this setting.
+At any point of time $T$, this dynamical evolution can be equipped with a definite Heisenberg time by considering the instantaneous SFF \eqref{eq:stroboscopicSFF}.
+While this can again be interpreted as a Floquet dynamics in which, from a certain time $T$, the evolution generated by the unitary time-evolution operator $U(T)$ is repeated periodically, the instantaneous SFF is well-defined independent of this interpretation and analyzes the moments of $U(T)$, thus probing the dynamics over all energy and time scales \cite{Kos2021ChaosDriving, Forrester2024Dip-ramp-plateauUN, Kalsi2024HierarchicalUniversal}.
+In the context of this work, it facilitates detailed analysis by giving us two time scales---the time $T$ for the evolution along the scrambling dynamics, and the time $nT$ resolving the spectral statistics established up to this point.

+Our approach will allow us to relate these spectral correlators through the flow of a single scaling parameter that we introduce in the next section.
+To establish some early intuition for what we are aiming at, let us apply the definition \eqref{eq:stroboscopicSFF} to any dynamical evolution \eqref{eq:stochastic} induced by ensembles of generators that are invariant under rotations $u(t;dt)\to W^\dagger u(t;dt) W$.
+Evaluating the average over $W$ in the CUE, the first-order SFF incrementally updates as